A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: Abstract

 \section{Abstract}

-The growth of systems complexity increases the need of automated techniques dedicated to different log analysis tasks such as Log-based Anomaly Detection (LAD).
-The latter has been widely addressed in the literature, mostly by means of different deep learning techniques.
-Nevertheless, the focus on deep learning techniques results in less attention being paid to traditional Machine Learning (ML) techniques, which may perform well in many cases, depending on the context and the used datasets.
-Further, the evaluation of different ML techniques is mostly based on the assessment of their detection accuracy.
-However, this is is not enough to decide whether or not a specific ML technique is suitable to address the LAD problem.
-Other aspects to consider include the training and prediction time as well as the sensitivity to hyperparameter tuning.
+{Growth in system complexity increases the need for automated techniques dedicated to different log analysis tasks such as Log-based Anomaly Detection (LAD).
+The latter has been widely addressed in the literature, mostly by means of a variety of deep learning techniques.
+However, despite their many advantages, that focus on deep learning techniques is somewhat arbitrary as traditional Machine Learning (ML) techniques may perform well in many cases, depending on the context and datasets.
+In the same vein, semi-supervised techniques deserve the same attention as supervised techniques since the former have clear practical advantages.
+Further, current evaluations mostly rely on the assessment of detection accuracy.
+However, this is not enough to decide whether or not a specific ML technique is suitable to address the LAD problem in a given context.
+Other aspects to consider include training and prediction times as well as the sensitivity to hyperparameter tuning, which in practice matters to engineers.

-In this paper, we present a comprehensive empirical study, in which we evaluate different supervised and semi-supervised, traditional and deep ML techniques w.r.t. four evaluation criteria: detection accuracy, time performance, sensitivity of detection accuracy as well as time performance to hyperparameter tuning.
+In this paper, we present a comprehensive empirical study, in which we evaluate a wide array of supervised and semi-supervised, traditional and deep ML techniques w.r.t. four evaluation criteria: detection accuracy, time performance, sensitivity of detection accuracy and time performance to hyperparameter tuning.
+Our goal is to provide much stronger and comprehensive evidence regarding the relative advantages and drawbacks of alternative techniques for LAD.

-The experimental results show that supervised traditional and deep ML techniques perform very closely in terms of their detection accuracy and prediction time.
-Moreover, the overall evaluation of the sensitivity of the detection accuracy of the different ML techniques to hyperparameter tuning shows that supervised traditional ML techniques are less sensitive to hyperparameter tuning than deep learning techniques.
-Further, semi-supervised techniques yield significantly worse detection accuracy than supervised techniques.
+The experimental results show that supervised traditional and deep ML techniques fare similarly in terms of their detection accuracy and prediction time on most of the benchmark datasets considered in our study.
+Moreover, overall, sensitivity analysis to hyperparameter tuning with respect to detection accuracy shows that supervised traditional ML techniques are less sensitive than deep learning techniques.
+Further, semi-supervised techniques yield significantly worse detection accuracy than supervised techniques.}